 "Beautiful dreamer, wake unto me,/Starlight and dewdrops are waiting for thee";

-- Shout-Out: The Barenaked Ladies wrote a song entitled "Brian Wilson" about his pre-recovery years.
+Shout-Out: The Barenaked Ladies wrote a song entitled "Brian Wilson" about his reclusive years.
 Rather humorously, Brian himself unexpectedly dropped in one of their sessions and played the song for them, and has continued to do so at select live performances.

 (God only knows what I'd be) / without smart girls, hip hop, and harmony

-- Song Style Shift: This is what Brian was all about during the ''SMiLE'' era, most famously "Good Vibrations".
+Song Style Shift: This is what Brian was all about during the ''SMiLE'' era, most famously "Good Vibrations", pieced together from a number of musically divergent sections.
 Even now, he continues to employ this modular approach to composing to various extents.

-- Silver Fox: Started growing some gray hairs around the late '80s, going completely gray somewhere during the early '90s.
+Silver Fox: Started growing some gray hairs around the late '80s, going completely gray sometime during the 2000s.